United Kingdom by-election records: Notes

 ^{1} Seat awarded by Election Court to Conservative runner-up because Labour victor deemed ineligible.

 ^{2} An arguable gain; Stockport was a two-member seat; in the 1918 general election it was won by two supporters of the Coalition Government, one a Liberal and one a Labour member.
 After a death and a resignation, a by-election was held for both seats.
 The seats were again won by two Coalition Government supporters, but this time a Conservative and a Liberal, while a Labour candidate who did not support the government was unsuccessful.

 ^{3} National Liberal elected in 1922 election had his election declared void (electoral fraud).
 Resulting by-election was a gain for the Conservatives.

 ^{4} Uncontested gain from Irish Nationalist.

 ^{5} Liberal MP defected to Labour and was re-elected as Labour at a by-election the Liberals did not contest.

-^{a}Labour won both the 2000 West Bromwich West by-election and 2009 Glasgow North East by-election, regarded as a gain from the contest at the United Kingdom general elections in 1997 and 2005 respectively as those seats had been contested by the then Speakers of the House of Commons.
+^{a}Labour won both the 2000 West Bromwich West by-election and 2009 Glasgow North East by-election, regarded as a gain from the contest at the United Kingdom general elections in 1997 and 2005 respectively as those seats had been contested by the Speakers of the House of Commons.
 Prior to assuming the Speakership they had both been elected as Labour MPs.

 ^{b}The Conservatives were in Coalition government, led by the Liberal Prime Minister, David Lloyd George.

 Principal Opposition loses seats

-These records show the rare occasions when the official Opposition failed to hold on to a seat they had won at the previous General election.
+These records show the rare occasions when the official Opposition failed to hold on to a seat they had won at the previous general election.